AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module0/ex2.md

 activity: develop
 exl-id: 146e9e4e-2726-46e2-a6ca-62c4ce6f8ba1
 ---
-# 0.2 Create your Edge Configuration ID
+# 0.2 Create your Datastream

 Go to [https://launch.adobe.com/](https://launch.adobe.com/).
 After the previous exercise, you now have two Launch properties: one for web and one for mobile.